 This ailment was first diagnosed in 1902, and is characterized by Inattention and/or Hyperactivity and sometimes Impulsivity.

-Younger patients in preschool more commonly suffer from the hyperactivity issues, while older adolescents may experience more of the inattention and impulsivity.
-This can lead to decrease in academic performance, struggle with relationships, and other social behaviors.
+Younger patients in preschool more commonly suffer from hyperactivity issues, while older adolescents may experience more inattention and impulsivity.
+This can lead to a decrease in academic performance, struggle with relationships, and other social behaviors.
 Symptoms can change over time and remission often occurs with aging, with or without treatment.

-Inattention may often cause overlooking or missing details, difficulty in test taking, inability to organize tasks or activities, and failing to complete school work or projects.
-These individuals also tend to avoid tasks that require mental focus, have difficulty in daily activities, tend to lose things and are easily distracted and unable to focus on sustained tasks.
+Inattention may often cause overlooking or missing details, difficulty in test-taking, inability to organize tasks or activities, and failure to complete schoolwork or projects.
+These individuals also tend to avoid tasks that require mental focus, have difficulty in daily activities, tend to lose things, and are easily distracted and unable to focus on sustained tasks.
 A combination of these symptoms are often common, and other conditions such as learning disabilities, anxiety, depression, and anti-social behavior can occur.
-The disease is formally diagnosed by a licensed clinician or doctor, and the symptoms must be chronic or long lasting, impair functioning, and may cause delayed developmental problems.
+The disease is formally diagnosed by a licensed clinician or doctor, and the symptoms must be chronic or long-lasting, impair functioning, and may cause delayed developmental problems.
 Often, there is a requirement for having at least 6 of the common signs of the disease, most of which are outlined above.

 In fact, the use of medical cannabis has proven anecdotally to provide some relief and improvement of symptoms in those with ADHD.
 This has been seen in clinical practice, as well as reported in the literature.